 Wow.
 This ended up being a real challenge.

 Last year’s video of the Top 100 Anime OPs was tough to make, but mainly due to my inexperience in video editing.
 I had a pretty solid idea of where any opening should go because these were songs I’d listened to countless times before.
 Endings, however, I don’t listen to nearly as often.
-Ranking them proved to be quite a challenge; prone to frequent changes once I actually heard the song back-to-back with its neighbors.
+Ranking them thus proved to be quite a challenge; prone to frequent changes once I actually heard any song back-to-back with its neighbors.

 Nevertheless, the video eventually got done and is here for you to enjoy.
 Without further delay…